 1 50 Phone call from son.
 "Mum, I've forgotten my travel card, so they won't honour the ticket."

 So, frantic scrabbling about the house for me trying to imagine where he might have put it.
 Couldn't find it.
 Drove to station, picked him up and brought him home.
 Where was it?
-Behind his telly.
-(Obvious, really ).
+Behind his telly. :roll: (Obvious, really :evil: ).

 SO, I have ended up having to pay for him to buy a last minute single fare to Honiton (£38), and drive him to another station.
 Meanwhile, his long suffering girlfriend got on the intended train, and will have to wait for him in Honiton for nearly 2 hours.
-Just before we left I also ascertained that he hadn't got a towel packed either.
+Just before we left I also ascertained that he hadn't got a towel packed either. :roll:

 All I can say is, I am SO glad he is so sensible and organised and responsible at 21.
-And this is one of our "bright young things" who is about to start a research Masters??
-Terrifying, isn't it?
+And this is one of our "bright young things" who is about to start a research Masters?? :lol: Terrifying, isn't it? :lol:

 You're only given a little spark of madness.
 You mustn't lose it.